apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 1. All users are under a single branch in the directory, e.g. `ou=Users,dc=example,dc=org`.
 2. The username provided on the CAS login form is part of the DN, e.g. `uid=%s,ou=Users,dc=exmaple,dc=org`.

+Note that CAS will automatically create the appropriate components internally based on the settings specified below.
+If you wish to authenticate against more than one LDAP server, simply increment the index and specify the settings for the latter LDAP.

 ```properties
 # cas.authn.ldap[0].ldapUrl=ldaps://ldap1.example.edu,ldaps://ldap2.example.edu,...
 # cas.authn.ldap[0].useSsl=true